 Prior to commencing employment at the CFRC, Gillian worked in a number of administrative roles in the Health and Technology sectors.

-Bernadine Brady has been employed by the Child and Family Research Centre since 2003.
+Bernadine Brady is a Lecturer in the School of Political Science & Sociology and has been a Researcher in the Child and Family Research Centre since 2003.
 She is an experienced mixed-methods researcher, with particular expertise in relation to children’s policy and services.
-In recent years, Bernadine was lead researcher on evaluations of the Foroige youth citizenship programme and the Big Brothers Big Sisters Programme in Ireland and has previously undertaken studies in relation to children’s participation, family welfare conferencing and young carers in the CFRC.
+In recent years, Bernadine was lead researcher on evaluations of the Foróige youth citizenship programme and the Big Brothers Big Sisters Programme in Ireland and has previously undertaken studies in relation to children’s participation, family welfare conferencing and young carers in the CFRC.

 Carmel is a Lecturer and Course Director of the Master Degree in Family Support Studies in the UNESCO Child and Family Research Centre at NUI Galway.
 Carmel is lead researcher on a number of practice based projects for the HSE and has designed and delivered a number of Family Support training initiatives for managers and practitioners.
 Carmel has also worked for many years in children and family services as both a practitioner and manager.
 Carmel’s recent publications and conference presentations are in the area of Family Support, child welfare and protection, and wellbeing.

-Allyn Fives has been a postdoctoral researcher at the Child and Family Research Centre since January 2009.
+Allyn Fives is a Lecturer in Political Science and Sociology and has carried out research at the UNESCO Child and Family Research Centre since January 2009.
 His research projects include the RCT evaluation of the Barnardos Wizards of Words (WoW) reading programme, the national study of Young Carers in the Irish Population commissioned by the OMCYA, the evaluation of the Triple P parenting programme delivered by LWPP, and evaluations of the Restorative Practice programme in Tallaght West and the Belong project.